PhiZone/seek-tune/README.md

 <p align="center"><a href="https://drive.google.com/file/d/1I2esH2U4DtXHsNgYbUi4OL-ukV5i_1PI/view">Demo in Video</a></p>

 ## Description 🎼

 SeekTune is an implementation of Shazam's song recognition algorithm based on insights from these [resources](#resources--card_file_box).
-It integrates Spotify and YouTube APIs to find and download songs.
+The original version integrates Spotify and YouTube APIs to find and download songs; this version is modified to specifically adapt to PhiZone's needs and only preserves the core algorithm, removing online features and support for recording input.
+Support for SQLite is also removed for some issues regarding version incompatibilities.

 [//]: # (## Current Limitations
 While the algorithm works excellently in matching a song with its exact file, it doesn't always find the right match from a recording.
 However, this project is still a work in progress.
 I'm hopeful about making it work, but I could definitely use some help :slightly_smiling_face:.
 Additionally, it currently only supports song files in WAV format.
 )

 ## Installation :desktop_computer:

 ### Prerequisites

 - Golang: [Install Golang](https://golang.org/dl/)
 - FFmpeg: [Install FFmpeg](https://ffmpeg.org/download.html)
-- NPM: To run the client (frontend).

 ### Steps

 Clone the repository:

 ```
 git clone https://github.com/cgzirim/seek-tune.git
 ```

 Install dependencies for the backend

 ```
 cd seek-tune
 go get ./...
 ```

 Install dependencies for the client

 ```
 cd seek-tune/client
 npm install